Here’s a cheat sheet for ZFS snapshots, focusing on essential commands and concepts to help you efficiently work with them.

 - Command:

-- This will show all snapshots with their size and creation date.
+bash zfs list -t snapshot - This will show all snapshots with their size and creation date.

 3. Renaming Snapshots